xurei/forge_world_downloader/README.md

 -----
 In the 'ESC' menu, click on "Download this world".
 Every loaded chunk will be saved, and if you move, new chunk will be saved as well.

+To stop downloading, click on "Stop Download" in the 'ESC' menu.

 Downloading Storage
 -------------------
-IMPORTANT : if you want to download the content of your chests (or any other storage, for FTB users), you MUST open them to see their content.
-The server will send you the content only if you ask for it.
+The server will not always send you the content of a chest or any other storage (for FTB users).

+To make sure that your storage content will be downloaded, just open your chests.
+The server will always send you the content in that case.

-Applied Energetics users : to download the content of your ME systems, open you ME drives block.
+Applied Energetics users : to download the content of your ME systems, open your ME drive blocks.

 Upcoming Features
 -----------------
  - Multiworld support
- - Better tile entities support : The current version can override a previous save keeping unloaded chunks in their previous state (ie they are not erased if you went there before but not this time).
-However, overwritten chunks are entirely rewritten, and
+ - Better tile entities support
  - 1.6+ support (maybe)